RfidResearchGroup/proxmark3/README.md

 |[Notes on cliparser usage](/doc/cliparser.md)|[Notes on clocks](/doc/clocks.md)||

+## Build for Proxmark3 RDV4
+See the instruction links in the tables above to build, flash and run for your Proxmark3 RDV4 device.

-## Build for non-RDV4 Proxmark3 platforms
+## Build for generic Proxmark3 platforms

-In order to build this repo for other/generic Proxmark3 platforms we urge you to read [Advanced compilation parameters](/doc/md/Use_of_Proxmark/4_Advanced-compilation-parameters.md)
+In order to build this repo for generic Proxmark3 platforms we urge you to read [Advanced compilation parameters](/doc/md/Use_of_Proxmark/4_Advanced-compilation-parameters.md)

-With other/generic Proxmark3 platforms we mean:
+With generic Proxmark3 platforms we mean:
   - RDV1
   - RDV2
   - RDV3 easy